jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Manager (IDSM), various secured loggers, and IDPS data sources that support both Central Gateways and Telematics Control Units (TCUs).
 Built\-in Threat Hunting
-Working closely with Upstreams AutoThreat PRO, vSOC teams can leverage threat hunting to explore historical connected vehicle data and use cases to help analysts identify abnormal patterns and potential malicious activities.
+Working closely with Upstream’s AutoThreat® PRO, vSOC teams can leverage threat hunting to explore historical connected vehicle data and use cases to help analysts identify abnormal patterns and potential malicious activities.
 Upstream Managed vSOC
-Using the Upstream Platform, Upstream also offers a unique Managed vSOC service that provides deep and advanced detection, investigation, and mitigation capabilitiesfrom the single ECU to the individual vehicle or device, and fleet\-wide perspectives.
+Using the Upstream Platform, Upstream also offers a unique Managed vSOC service that provides deep and advanced detection, investigation, and mitigation capabilities—from the single ECU to the individual vehicle or device, and fleet\-wide perspectives.
 With this holistic view, OEMs and smart mobility vendors can mitigate known and unknown cybersecurity threats against vehicles, applications, services, charging infrastructure, IoT devices, and entire fleets.
-Upstreams Managed vSOC service leverages Upstreams robust technology stack as well as AutoThreat PRO to deliver the highest possible impact.
+Upstream’s Managed vSOC service leverages Upstream’s robust technology stack as well as AutoThreat® PRO to deliver the highest possible impact.
 Equipped with extensive experience monitoring millions of vehicles worldwide and proven methodologies, Upstream offers a turnkey solution with minimal ramp\-up time.
-Upstreams Managed vSOC integrates seamlessly with the OEMs existing processes and workflows, offering custom\-built playbooks.
+Upstream’s Managed vSOC integrates seamlessly with the OEM’s existing processes and workflows, offering custom\-built playbooks.
 Additionally, the service collaborates with many global MSSP partners to protect vehicles, devices and applications worldwide.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 126
 An experienced team of analysts and researchers with deep expertise in cybersecurity, mobility and IoT protocols, regulations and compliance, fraud,